British Airways: Subsidiaries

 Over its history, BA has had many subsidiaries.
 In addition to the below, British Airways also owned Airways Aero Association, the operator of the British Airways flying club based at Wycombe Air Park in High Wycombe, until it was sold to Surinder Arora in 2007.

 Franchises

 Shareholdings

-British Airways obtained a 15% stake in UK regional airline Flybe from the sale of BA Connect in March 2007.
+British Airways obtained a 15% stake in the now-defunct UK regional airline Flybe from the sale of BA Connect in March 2007.
 It sold the stake in 2014.

 BA also owned a 10% stake in InterCapital and Regional Rail (ICRR), the company that managed the operations of Eurostar (UK) Ltd from 1998 to 2010, when the management of Eurostar was restructured.